-2019 update!
 In 2017, Trader Joe’s launched a Coconut Whipped Topping as a seasonal item.
-It was pulled from the shells due to a defective can, and didn’t return.
-But now, Trader Joe’s is bringing it back with a new “Sweet Rose” label and “made with real coconut cream” clearly noted.
-So my pictures below are not exact (the packaging has changed) but Trader Joe’s Coconut Whipped Topping is reportedly the same otherwise, and it expected to be a “permanent” item.
+It was pulled from the shelves due to a defective can, and didn’t return.
+But Trader Joe’s finally emerged with a new dairy-free whipped cream, this time with a “Sweet Rose” label and “made with real coconut cream” clearly noted.
+So my pictures below are not exact (see the photo by the ingredients for the current packaging), but Trader Joe’s Sweet Rose Coconut Whipped Topping is reportedly the same whip otherwise.
+And it is expected to be a “permanent” item.
 At least for now …

-Tasting Notes for Trader Joe’s Coconut Whipped Topping
+Tasting Notes for Trader Joe’s Sweet Rose Coconut Whipped Topping

 Before this week, I’d honestly never tried a spray whipped cream of any kind.
 So I don’t have anything to compare Trader Joe’s Coconut Whipped Topping to.
 However, Tony proclaimed “they did a good job.”
 He said it reminded him a lot of dairy whip from a spray can, but coconut-y.

 I really liked the ease of use, the flawless application, and the very creamy consistency.
 I thought it had a nice smooth and rich consistency.
 It was also perfectly sweet without being overly sugary.
 However, I did think the aftertaste reflected the more processed ingredients.
 It tasted a little “chemical,” for lack of a better word, and had a somewhat waxy finish.
 But Tony clarified that it’s very similar to products like Reddi-Whip.
 And I did think it was a nice finish atop hot cocoa.

 This whipped topping does a fairly good job of holding it’s shape, but it does slowly start to melt within a few minutes at warmer room temperatures.
 So I recommend spraying it on just before serving.